tianyihuang01/GUI-Project/README.md

 # GUI-Project
-A desktop app to collect GUI from Android emulators
+GUI Labbeller - a desktop app to collect and label android GUIs.